A Merge/Split Algorithm for Multitarget Tracking Using Generalized Labeled Multi-Bernoulli Filters: Conclusions

 \section{Conclusions}

 In this paper we have presented a Merge/Split algorithm to efficiently manage hypotheses in the framework of multitarget tracking using $\delta$-GLMB filters.
 A factored representation of the posterior density is maintained, by merging factors that are coupled by new measurements, and by splitting the merged factor if independence condition is met.
-When targets are well separated, they give rise to single-track factors that contain hypotheses about this track being absent, observed, or missed.
-These factors are effectively LMB densities.
-When tracks get close to each other and confusion is possible, factors are merged and inference is conducted jointly with the tracks and their gating measurements, taking advantage of the ``high resolution'' of $\delta$-GLMB.
+Through indexing kinematic densities by the measurement IDs that have updated them, in a moving window, marginalization of the hypothesis densities is transformed into a discrete problem and can be efficiently and effectively achieved, so that independence within a given tolerance can be checked.

-One may see a pattern of ``think globally, act locally'' in such an approach.
-For position-like measurements (as opposed to say Line Of Sight measurements), tracking is intrinsically local: a measurement does not directly affect a track that is far away.
-But due to coupling between measurements and tracks that can form a ``chain reaction'' and extend far beyond a local region, tracking has to be performed globally, unless we can somehow perform partition and take advantage of some independence property.
-With the availability of the {\em distribution} over the global target state in the RFS framework, it is possible to talk about independence and factorizatition.
-This is much harder to do in a MAP approach such as the traditional Track-Oriented MHT.
+Under a computation resource constraint, a filtering scheme based on hypothesis enumeration and truncation by weight is prone to degeneracy that would fail to initialize new tracks, and factorization mitigates this problem.
+This is illustrated with a simple simulation example where a surprisingly few number of hypotheses can achieve adequate tracking results, with merging and splitting that is automatically driven by data.